shawes/Mesh3D/README.md

 --width n   The number to subdivide the rectangular mesh's width.

+--dim XYZ   The order of the axis (it assumes XYZ)

 PARAMETERS

 outputfile  Output file to which to write (a .csv)